Travels & Adventures with three Siberian Huskies

 All in all it was a beautiful spring day and a great time was had by all.

-The day was supposed to be up near 70 degrees, so we all piled into the Jeep and headed to Cherokee just outside the Smokey Mountain National Park.
+The day was supposed to be up near 70 degrees, so we all piled into the truck and headed to Cherokee just outside the Smokey Mountain National Park.
 We took the 3 mile round trip walk up to the Oconaluftee Visitors Center.
 It turned into an absolutely beautiful day.
 The first chance Ravyn got she strolled into the Oconaluftee River.
 The day was so nice that even Cabela hopped into the river and splashed around.

 A little ways further up the trail we came across a group of elk lounging in the woods on the side of the trail.